trixi-framework/Trixi.jl/examples/README.md

 - the spatial dimension,
 - and the discretization type

 at the top level.
-Inside each folder, the elixirs are sorted by the equations.
+Inside each folder, the elixirs are sorted by the equations, then the setup, and then, optionally, configuration details.
+For example, `elixir_euler_kelvin_helmholtz_instability_amr.jl` indicates an *elixir* for the compressible *Euler* equations, running the *Kelvin-Helmholtz instability* setup with adaptive mesh refinement (*AMR*) enabled.

 There are also a few files that were configured such that they lend themselves to doing convergence tests with `convergence_test`, i.e., to determine the